Scenery from the train to Belgrade

 To Belgrade & Serbia by train

-You can travel by train from London or Paris to Belgrade in Serbia, Skopje in North Macedonia or even Pristina in Kosovo.
-Leave London mid-morning, travel via Paris and Zagreb and you'll be in Belgrade by early evening the next day, with good-quality air-conditioned trains throughout.
-It's safe, scenic & comfortable, too.
-It can cost little more than flying, yet it's a memorable travel experience not a soulless flight.
+You can travel from London to Belgrade by train, for onward travel to Skopje in North Macedonia or Pristina in Kosovo.
+Leave London mid-morning for Paris, take a high-speed TGV to Stuttgart, a sleeper to Budapest and you'll be in Belgrade by early evening next day, with good-quality air-conditioned trains throughout.
+It's safe, scenic & comfortable.
+It costs a little more than flying, but it's a memorable travel experience not a soulless flight.
 This page explains how to plan, book and make a train journey from the UK to each of these countries.

 Train times, fares & tickets